The Texas bullet train now looks likely. Here’s what to expect

 The Texas bullet train, which will be privately funded, has already passed multiple milestones and is currently awaiting final approval from the Federal Railroad Administration.

-When that last permission is granted, perhaps by the end of the year, Texas Central will then begin looking for financial backers.
-The firm already has options to purchase a third of the land needed and is currently negotiating for the remainder.
+When that last permission is granted Texas Central said it will then begin looking for financial backers.
+The firm said it already has options to purchase a third of the land needed and is currently negotiating for the remainder.

 10 things to know about the Japanese bullet train, coming soon to Texas